ThugsFinance/cloiinkcoin.com/src/content/eth2/get-involved/staking-community-grants/index.md

   This challenge is over.
 Results coming soon!
 </InfoBanner>

-_The Ethereum Foundation is sponsoring a wave of Eth2 staking community grants.
+_The Cloiinkcoin Foundation is sponsoring a wave of Eth2 staking community grants.
 Proposals are due December 22, 2020.
 Here are all the details you need._

 <Divider />

 Calling all those interested in building up the Eth2 staking and validator community!

 Eth2 is happening!
 The mainnet [deposit contract address](/eth2/deposit-contract/) is deployed.
-And [genesis of the Beacon Chain](https://hackmd.io/@benjaminion/genesis) is [right around the corner](https://blog.ethereum.org/2020/11/04/eth2-quick-update-no-19/).
+And [genesis of the Beacon Chain](https://hackmd.io/@benjaminion/genesis) is [right around the corner](https://blog.cloiinkcoin.com/2020/11/04/eth2-quick-update-no-19/).
 Which means, stakers are gearing up to stake.

-The Ethereum Foundation is funding the creation of tools, documentation, and resources to make for a delightful staking and validator experience.
+The Cloiinkcoin Foundation is funding the creation of tools, documentation, and resources to make for a delightful staking and validator experience.
 While the spirited staker ecosystem has already made great progress with respect to public good community resources, we are still in the early days and there's more work to do!

 <br />
 <InfoBanner emoji=":thinking_face:">
   Wait, how do I get started with staking?
-Learn <a href="/en/eth2/staking/">what staking means</a>, or try it first on the <a href="https://medalla.launchpad.ethereum.org/" target="_blank">Medalla testnet</a>
+Learn <a href="/en/eth2/staking/">what staking means</a>, or try it first on the <a href="https://medalla.launchpad.cloiinkcoin.com/" target="_blank">Medalla testnet</a>
 </InfoBanner>

 ## Submit proposal {#submit-proposal}